Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The future belongs to those who believe in the beauty of their dreams."
+> "With the new day comes new strength and new thoughts."
 > — **Eleanor Roosevelt**

 ---